 What is interesting is in my feedback meetings, I can't remember a single piece of feedback I received on my analysis, computations or models.
 Not once did I ever have a manager, colleague or partner tell me to do my analysis differently.

 It was always these picky things.
-So my conclusion is the consultant firms place extremely high value on these skills.
+So, my conclusion is the consultant firms place an extremely high value on these skills.
 And to further support this, I have... you guessed it... three sub-reasons.

 a) If these skills were not valued, then they wouldn't spend your first two years drilling them into your head...